- At the front of the sign, use the largest "font" words only.

 - Walks range from 10 minutes to multi-day hikes

-- Visit the Visitor Centre, with its information panels and movie theatre
+- The Visitor Centre has interactive displays, information panels and a movie theatre to explore

 - Take a seat and watch a sunrise or sunset over the Mountains